 This should be your cosmetic surgeon, not a 'patient coordinator', who is often simply a salesperson.
 You should have a 'cooling off' period between your consultation and your operation of at least two weeks to ensure you really have time to decide if cosmetic surgery is right for you.

 2. What are your qualifications?

-Check your surgeon is on the GMC specialist register for plastic surgery here.
+Check your cosmetic surgeon is on the GMC specialist register for plastic surgery here.
 If your surgeon has a further qualification in plastic surgery you will see FRCS (Plast) after their name.
 Ideally surgeons will belong to one of the professional organisations: the British Association of Plastic and Reconstructive Surgery (BAPRAS) or the British Association of Aesthetic Plastic Surgeons (BAAPS).
 Your anaesthetist should also be listed on the GMC specialist register.

 3. Is the surgeon and the hospital fully insured in case anything goes wrong?

 All Nuffield Health surgeons are fully insured, as are Nuffield Health hospitals.

 4. What is your experience in performing my procedure?